lukekarrys/instagram-download/README.md

 ## API Restrictions as of June 1, 2016

-**By default apps created for the Instagram API are in sandbox mode, and are only allowed to download the last 20 posts.**
+**By default apps created for the Instagram API are in sandbox mode, and are only allowed to download the last 20 posts.
+They can also only access your user account and up to 9 other user accounts that accept your application request.**

 ## Install